andrewbrouillette/photo_gallery/README(Updated).txt

 This repository has the photo gallery project in both C# and python.

 (C#)
-To run the console application, you must first open the "photo_gallery_C#" folder in your IDE.
+To run the console application, you must first open the "photo_gallery" solution in your IDE.
 Run the "photo_gallery.cs" file
 You will then enter a number between 1-100 next to "Photo Album: " in the console.